Sciencethebird/IMR_autocollector/README.md

 ```
 #### D. Output
 - you can find collected data in data/0001
-- 0001
+- 0001 folder
     - depth:   depth images
-    - info:    camera_poses.yml, *object_pose.yml, *object_color.yml
+    - info:    camera_poses.yml, object_pose.yml, object_color.yml
     - mask:    mask images
     - rgb:     rgb images
-- * you have to modify these files manually if you change the object poses/color of the world
+- you have to modify object_pose.yml, object_color.yml manually if you change the object poses/color of the world

 ## Code Explained